-Concern: Ryan, who conducts the annual concert, said he was shocked to hear about New York Wire's plans to close.
+Concern for future: Whistle Master Donald Ryan, who conducts the annual concert, said he was shocked to hear about New York Wire's closing plans.
 He said he is very concerned about the concert's future.

 The concert will not be the same without New York Wire Co., he said.

 The company made sure the concert equipment was maintained.
 It paid $35,000 in 1986 to replace the whistle boiler, which was only used for the concert, Ryan said.